Interior Architecture, M.F.A.

 Accelerated B.F.A to M.F.A.

-Qualified undergraduate IARc majors may apply for admission at the end of the fall semester of the 3rd year in the BFA program in Interior Architecture.
-A cumulative GPA of at least 3.5 in the BFA program is required.
-Additionally, standard application requirements for the MFA in Interior Architecture include undergraduate transcripts, GRE scores, portfolio review, TOEFL scores for international students, recommendations, a personal statement and a personal interview (optional).
+Qualiﬁed undergraduate IARc majors may apply for admission to the Graduate Program at the end of the fall semester of the 3rd year in the B.F.A. program.
+Once admitted, a student may earn a B.F.A. and a M.F.A. in 5 years (including summer sessions).
+A cumulative GPA of at least 3.5 in the B.F.A. program is required.
+Additionally, standard application requirements for the M.F.A. in Interior Architecture include undergraduate transcripts, GRE scores, portfolio review, TOEFL scores for international students, recommendations, a personal statement and a personal interview (optional).

 All applicants should submit the admission application form to The Graduate School and to the Department of Interior Architecture simultaneously.

-The MFA degree requires 60 credits of graduate-level coursework, and the BFA, 127 credits.
-Assuming 19 credits is double-counted for both degrees, students would need to complete an additional 41 credits of graduate courses to complete the MFA degree.
-Refer to the Graduate Bulletin for a full description of MFA degree requirements.
+The MFA degree requires 60 credits of graduate-level coursework, and the B.F.A., 127 credits.
+Assuming 19 credits is double-counted for both degrees, students would need to complete an additional 41 credits of graduate courses to complete the M.F.A. degree.

 |IAR 501||Advanced Interior Architecture I||6|